GhettoGirl/MusicConsole.js/README.md

 To break this barrier I made several generators to make it easier to find things in exotic libraries and music/video collections.

  - `Latin` (work-in-progress) </br>
-   Converts any latin character to its Unicode counterparts and vise versa.
+   Converts any Latin character to its Unicode counterparts and vise versa.
 Supports the following variants at the moment: </br>
     × Basic Latin </br>
-    × Wide Latin (known in CJK environments)
+    × Wide Latin (found in CJK environments)

  - `Kana` </br>
-   Converts any japanese kana to its Hiragana, Katakana and Halfwidth Katakana variant. </br>
+   Converts any Japanese Kana to its Hiragana, Katakana and Halfwidth Katakana variant. </br>
    `あ` <─> `ア` <─> `ｱ`

  - `Kana Dakuten` </br>
-   In Unicode there are kana with the sound marks (dakuten) included and separated.
+   In Unicode there are Kana with the sound marks (dakuten) included and separated.
 The sound marks are available as standalone combining characters.
-This generator converts any kana to its kana with dakuten included and separated variant.
+This generator converts any Kana to its Kana with dakuten included and separated variant.

    **Note:** I added this generator mostly because of different IME behaviors.
-I own some stuff by myself where kana with the dakuten seperated are used, but my IME uses the kana with the dakuten included.
+I own some stuff by myself where Kana with the dakuten seperated are used, but my IME uses the Kana with the dakuten included.

  - `Whitespace` </br>